 If someone experiences any of the symptoms listed above, they should seek medical treatment as soon as possible.
 Remember, brain injuries could produce some, all, or none of the above symptoms.Brain Injuries: The History and Physical

 When someone visits a medical provider to diagnose a potential brain injury, the visit will start with history.
 The physician will ask questions to establish a timeline of the events immediately before and after the accident.
 This will include the mechanism of the accident, any trauma to the head, and when the various symptoms developed.
 This timing will help give clues as to the nature of the brain injury.
 Then, the physician will perform a physical exam that will test the patient’s motor and sensory function for localizing and grading the severity of the injury.
 The doctor will also inspect the face and skull to look for evidence of trauma.Imaging Tests are Necessary

 The patient may undergo a variety of imaging tests to look for objective evidence of a brain injury.
 This includes:

-CT Scan: A CT scan is a relatively quick test used to look for bone fractures and brain bleeding in emergent cases.
+CT Scan: A CT scan is a relatively quick test to look for bone fractures and brain bleeding in emergent cases.
 If there is any chance the patient requires emergent care of a severe head injury, a CT scan will be used to quickly rule in or rule out brain bleeding.
 A patient with bleeding in the brain could require emergent treatment to prevent cerebral herniation.

 MRI Scan: An MRI scan takes longer; however, it provides greater detail and does not use radiation to develop its image.
 This will yield information about bone fractures and brain bleeding and show any structural damage to the brain tissue itself.
 MRI scans can also detect older brain injuries that may have healed.Common Brain Injuries

 The various steps above could be used to diagnose several different brain injuries, including:

 Within these separate categories, injuries can range in severity.
-Patients and their families should understand that their case's treatment and prognosis will be handled on an individual basis with their medical provider.
+Patients and their families should understand that their case's treatment and prognosis will be handled individually with their medical provider.